 Heart health: In addition to their anti-cholesterol action, polyphenols exert a beneficial effect on the cardiovascular system by also preventing blood clots formation and promoting vasodilation.
 This results in decreased heart work and improved heart function.

-Purifying effect: Olives improve both the liver’s and the intestinal functions and, thanks to their high content in fiber, help cleanse the colon, as well as prevent or fight constipation.
+Purifying effect: Olives improve both the liver and the intestinal functions.
+Thanks to their high fiber content, help cleanse the colon and ease/prevent constipation.
 All these effects result in improved detoxification and excretion of toxins from the body, with consequent improved function and health of the whole body.

 Restorative properties: Due to their high content in minerals, olives are excellent natural alternatives to multi-mineral supplements used to give the body more energy, strength and nutrients.